 One piece of advice that many publishers receive about tackling bad ads, such as forced redirect ads, is to raise their floor prices.
+Price Floors are fixed rates set by publishers which determine the minimum price that advertisers must pay for certain ad inventory.
 The theory is that bad actors bid low and that setting price floors will price malicious campaigns out of the market and keep them off your website.

 Now it seems that there is broader data that supports our own experiences of this problem.
 Confiant, who specialise in monitoring and policing ad creatives on behalf of publishers, have just released their latest Demand Quality Report that sampled over 100 billion impressions to identify patterns in malicious advertising.
 One of the data points they analysed was the CPM of the malicious ads they detected.

 Whilst this shows that you can stop a lot of malicious ads by raising floor prices, it also shows that the loss of revenue from doing so is significant.
 Based on their Q1 2019 data, 80% of malicious ads could be blocked by enforcing a floor rate of $0.63, but this would also result in 70% of all other ads being blocked.
 Few publishers are in the position where blocking 70% of ads is an acceptable outcome, suggesting that floor prices are not an effective tool for stopping malicious ads.